 The Power of Silent Prayer After Sermon

-A picture of a praying senior man in a church (photo: Canva.com)
+A woman prays in a church. (photo: Canva.com)

 By Paul WuOctober 10th, 2024